 - Once you’ve seen your doctor, follow his or her orders.
 It is very important to follow the treatment plan for your injury as closely as possible.
 Again, this is not only important for your recovery, but it is a huge deal when you’ve filed a claim and are hoping to receive compensation for your injuries.

-If you’re struggling with a neck or back injury after an accident, if you’re worried your case may be weak because your injury didn’t manifest itself until hours or days after the accident took place, then you should discuss your situation with an attorney who is board certified in personal injury cases and has experience in dealing with your situation.
+If you’re struggling with a neck or back injury after an accident, if you’re worried your case may be weak because your injury didn’t manifest itself until hours or days after the accident took place, then you should discuss your situation with an attorney who is experienced in personal injury cases.

-To contact one of our board certified attorneys, call us at 877.724.7800 or fill out a contact form on our website.
+To contact one of our experienced attorneys, call us at 877.724.7800 or fill out a contact form on our website.